solero/houdini/README.md

 You can also use [Wand](https://github.com/solero/wand), a tool that installs Houdini, Dash and many other useful tools to compliment your experience.

 This is especially useful for those who want a straightforward installation, where everything is installed for you!
 Currently Wand only works on Linux servers.
+Windows and Mac servers could work but requires extra work!

 ## Game Screenshots